kernel-community/kernel/docs/track-gaming/module-0/core.md

 ---
 title: Module 0 - Pattern and Trust
-description:
+description: Play is instinctual.
+What are the implications of a web which integrates more deeply finance, economics, and games?
+image: /assets/shares/trust.png
 ---

 # ☯ Patterns

 ## Identify Patterns

-> KERNEL Fellows will separate themselves by their ability to **identify patterns**.
+> Kernel Fellows will separate themselves by their ability to **identify patterns**.

 > Pattern recognition is at the core of cognition.
 Becoming more conscious of patterns which already exist, as well as how you choose to interact with those in your local environment, is the single best thing you can do to improve your critical thinking skills.